-Ocean Kids is an educational program provided by SEA LIFE Kelly Tarlton's Aquarium for primary and intermediate schools.
-Ocean Kids offers engaging, hands-on experiences students need to ignite their natural curiosity, helping them develop essential skills in a fun and exciting way to set them up for a lifetime of successful learning.
-We provide the choice of either a semi-guided tour or a classroom session to best suit your groups’ requirements.
-The session will focus specifically on ONE of the Ocean Kids topics listed below that you opt for.
+At SEA LIFE Kelly Tarlton's Aquarium, we offer engaging, hands-on experiences students need to ignite their natural curiosity, helping them develop essential skills in a fun and exciting way to set them up for a lifetime of successful learning.
+We currently offer two different types of visits:

 Habitats and Adaptations